codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Install the Hybrid Runtime for GitOps through a Helm chart.

+>**ATTENTION**:
+We have transitioned to a Helm-based installation for Hybrid GitOps Runtimes for improved experience and performance.
+The [CLI-based installation for Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/) is now considered legacy.
+We will deprecate this installation mode permanently on August 1, 2023.
+To migrate your Hybrid GitOps Runtimes from CLI to Helm, please contact us, and we'll migrate them for you.

-If you already have a Codefresh acccount, go for the [quick install](#quick-helm-install-for-hybrid-gitops-runtime).
+If you already have a Codefresh acccount, go for the [quick Helm install](#quick-helm-install-for-hybrid-gitops-runtime).

-For step-by-step installation from the Codefresh UI, see [Step-by-step Hybrid GitOps Runtime installation walkthrough](#step-by-step-hybrid-gitops-runtime-installation-walkthrough).
+For step-by-step installation from the Codefresh UI, see [Step-by-step Hybrid GitOps Runtime installation](#step-by-step-hybrid-gitops-runtime-installation).

 >Hybrid GitOps installation with Helm is currently in Beta.